Shahid-Ismail/CowScreeningDB-A-public-database-for-lameness-detection/README.md

 2. Send an email to atvs@uam.es, as follows:

-<pre>Subject: [DATABASE download: DeepSignDB]</pre>
+<pre>Subject: [DATABASE download: DeepSignDB]

 Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.

-Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.
+Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.</pre>

 3. Download your corresponding license agreement: